Alexander-T-Moss/AERIS/README.md

 - **Low-Cost** – Aeris's DIY friendly design approach and BOM considerations lead to an over halving of the unit cost at just £35/€40/$48 when compared to similar off-the-shelf products.
 - **Full Hardware Utilisation** – With the provided firmware options, every last drop of information is pulled from AERIS, getting as much "bang-for-buck" out of the used hardware.
 - **Simple Assembly** – From a snap-fit case to a breakout PCB, assembly is simplified to requiring minimal tools and just a few minutes of one's time.
 - **Accessible Project** - Consideration is taken to reduce any friction from sourcing hardware to assembling an AERIS unit.
+Unlike similar monitors, Aeris can be fully utilised as a standalone unit without needing a Home Assistant instance.

 <br/>

 ## ⚙️ More Information ⚙️
 Interested in this project?
-Visit the [official documentation](https://aeris-docs.xyz) site for more info
+Visit the [official documentation](https://aeris-docs.xyz) site for more info.